KorzhCom/EasyData/README.md

 ```

-In the middleware options we also specify the type of DbContext that will be used as the source of the metadata.
+In the middleware options we also specify the type of DbContext object that will be used as the source of the metadata.

 ### 3. Set up a catch-all page for all CRUD operations